-Let’s take a walk down Moscow streets: Nikolskaya, Ilyinka, Varvarka, Tverskaya, Kuznetsky Most, Old Arbat and New Arbat to name just a few.
+Let’s take a walk down most popular Moscow streets: Nikolskaya, Ilyinka, Varvarka, Tverskaya, Kuznetsky Most, Old Arbat and New Arbat.

 From the Middle Ages Moscow streets were distinguished by the professions, nationalities and social classes of people living there.
 This was reflected in the names of many streets of old Moscow.